nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 `balance_of_request`s and a callback contract `callback` which accepts a list of `balance_of_response` records.
 There may be duplicate `balance_of_request`'s, in which case they should not be deduplicated nor reordered.

+If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_NOT_DEFINED"`.

 #### `total_supply`